Austin Bat Refuge is the only organization in our nine-county area dedicated exclusively to bat rehabilitation, conflict resolution, and education.

 Programs →Since 2011, we've monitored nightly bat activity across Central Texas using NOAA NEXRAD radar — tracking the Significant Bat Area in real time.

-View radar →Home to 1.5 million Mexican free-tailed bats — the largest urban bat colony in North America.
+View radar →Home to up to 1.5 million Mexican free-tailed bats — the largest urban bat colony in the world.

 Each spring, baby bats called pups are born across Central Texas.
 Here's how we care for orphaned and injured pups — and how you can help.